Celarity Blog • Updated Oct 21, 2022

 7. Work feels like high school

-When your co-workers talk more about each other than your 15 year old cousin and her friends, it can be hard to stay professional.
+When your co-workers talk more about each other than your 15-year-old cousin and her friends, it can be hard to stay professional.
 If you’re part of an organization where people gossip and badmouth, this is not a place you want to grow and flourish in your career.

 8. No work/life balance

-If what weekend? is your first reaction to Monday morning catch up, time to find some balance!
-No matter the organization you work for, you should still have a personal life and time to take care of family, friends and non-work priorities.
+If what weekend? is your first reaction to Monday morning catch-up, time to find some balance!
+No matter the organization you work for, you should still have a personal life and time to take care of family, friends, and non-work priorities.

 9. You could work with your eyes closed

 If the work you’re doing is so easy you barely have to think throughout the day, you’re not doing yourself any favors by staying there.
-Work should be challenging to a point where you’re engaged with your responsibilities and are learning new things each day.
+Work should be challenging to the point where you’re engaged with your responsibilities and are learning new things each day.